dirkwhoffmann/Moira/Docs/Tutorials/GettingStarted.md

 ## Running

 If build as explained above, an application called `testRunner` is created.
 The application iterates over all opcodes, runs Moira and Musashi in parallel, and compares the outcome.
 If everything works as expected, the application terminates after a few minutes.
-If a disrepancy is detected, an error rerport is generated.
+If a disrepancy is detected, an error report is generated.
 In such a case, please file a bug on GitHub.
 Every help in ruling out remaining bugs is highly appreciated.

 ````text
 Moira CPU tester.
 (C) Dirk W. Hoffmann, 2019 - 2022